clientIO/joint/docs/src/joint/api/layout/Port.md

-Port layouts are functions whose consume array of ports and result is array of port positions.
-Positions are relative to shape bounding box.
-For example port position `{ x:1, y:2 }` means the port origin is at position `[1, 2]` from shape's origin.
+Port layouts are functions that accept an array of port's `args` and return an array of port positions.
+Positions are relative to the element model bounding box.
+For example if we have an element at position `{ x:10, y:20 }` with a relative port position `{ x:1, y:2 }`, the absolute port position will be `{ x:11, y:22 }`.

-Port layout can be defined only on `group` level.
-You can pass some additional arguments into layout function, defined in optional argument `args`.
-Also `args` is the only way how to adjust port layout from the port definition perspective.
+Port layout can be defined only at the `group` level.
+Optionally you can pass some additional arguments into the layout function via `args`.
+The `args` is the only way how to adjust port layout from the port definition perspective.

 ```javascript
 var rect = joint.shapes.basic.Rect({